yellowmessenger/documentation/docs/platform_concepts/Getting Started/security-auth/ymauth.md

 --------- | -------- | -----------
 `ymAuthSessionDurationInSec` | Numeric | This defines the expiry of a token.
 Each time a token expires, an event is sent to your platform to generate a new token through the API, and the encrypted payload can be sent.
 This case must be handled on your backend to reload the bot with the fresh token. |

-### Step 2: Include the encrypted token in the bot script.
+### Step 2: Include the encrypted token in the bot script

 Pass the encrypted token in `ymAuthenticationToken` as shown below: